ScilifelabDataCentre/RDM-guidelines/content/topics/sharing-code-workflows.md

 ## How to share code & workflows?

-How you share code and workflows depends on your goals—whether you seek transparency, collaboration, or community contributions.
+How you share code and workflows depends on your goals; whether you seek transparency, collaboration, or community contributions.
 Keep in mind that your objectives may evolve over time, and every step towards FAIR practices adds value.

 <a class="link-teal" href="https://github.com/ScilifelabDataCentre/open-science-checklists/blob/main/open_software_checklist.md" target="_blank"> <b>Consult the SciLifeLab Open Science Software Checklist for comprehensive guidance<i class="bi bi-box-arrow-up-right"></i></b></a>